tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 1. <https://github.com/webpack-contrib/mini-css-extract-plugin/issues/141>

-- `devtool` Webpack option has no effect on CSS source maps
+- `devtool` Webpack option has no effect on generating CSS source maps

-  most likely it's used to enable JS source maps only.
+  it looks like it's used to enable JS source maps only.

-- `sourceMap` options of Sass and CSS loaders don't work
+- `sourceMap` options of Sass and CSS loaders have no effect as well

   > <https://github.com/webpack-contrib/sass-loader#source-maps>
   >